dtk/dtk-arbiter/README.md

     INBOX_TOPIC=/topic/arbiter.dtk
     OUTBOX_QUEUE=/queue/arbiter.reply

-This would be template for `.env` file needed in DTK Arbiter folder.
+This would be template for `.env` file needed in Dtk Arbiter folder.

 If available, it can also read the MCollective server configuration file (`/etc/mcollective/server.cfg`).